Dangers of Aspartame Artificial Sweetener

 Researchers and doctors studying the adverse effects of aspartame have stated that certain chronic illnesses can be triggered or worsened by using aspartame.
-Using products containing aspartame can worsen conditions such as multiple sclerosis, brain tumors, chronic fatigue syndrome, epilepsy, Alzheimer's, Parkinson's disease, lymphoma, mental retardation, fibromyalgia, diabetes, and birth defects.
+Using products containing aspartame can worsen conditions such as multiple sclerosis, brain tumors, chronic fatigue syndrome, epilepsy, Alzheimer's, Parkinson's disease, lymphoma, mental retardation, fibromyalgia, diabetes, and congenital disabilities.

 Aspartame is made up of three chemicals - aspartic acid, methanol, and phenylalanine.

 A book titled, 'Prescription for Nutritional Healing,' by Phyllis and James Balch lists aspartame under the category of, 'chemical poison.'
-As a person, I have chosen to exclude this toxic group of chemicals from my life along with all other artificial sweeteners to the best of my ability.
-In my opinion this, 'product,' if used on the battlefield, would comprise chemical warfare.
+As a person, I have chosen to exclude this toxic group of chemicals from my life and all other artificial sweeteners to the best of my ability.
+In my opinion, this 'product,' if used on the battlefield, would comprise chemical warfare.

 Aspartame and glutamate act as neurotransmitters in a person's brain by facilitating the transmission of information from neuron to neuron.
 Too much aspartame or glutamate in a person's brain kills certain neurons by allowing the influx of too much calcium into the cells.
-The influx triggers excessive amounts of, 'free radicals,' which kills the cells.
-The neural cell damage that can be caused by excessive aspartame and glutamate is the reason they are called, 'excitotoxins.'
-They, 'excite,' or stimulate a person's neural cells and kill them.
+The influx triggers excessive 'free radicals,' which kill the cells.
+The neural cell damage that can be caused by excessive aspartate and glutamate is the reason they are called 'excitotoxins.'
+They 'excite,' or stimulate a person's neural cells and kill them.